‘More help on the way’ for Aussie SMEs, government says

 Since its launch in 2021, NASBO has aimed to provide small business owners nationwide with free, confidential mental health assistance through trained coaches, having engaged with over 8,000 so far.

-Aly said these measures complemented other initiatives the government was delivering to try and ease the pressure on small business.
+Aly said these measures complemented other initiatives the government was delivering to try to ease the pressure on small businesses.

 “Australia’s small businesses are at the heart of our economy and our communities.
 They create jobs, support families, and help shape our regions and cities.
 Since we came to government, Australians have established 26,000 new businesses every month, a clear sign of ambition, resilience, and belief in the future,” she said.